noahw2021/plasmvm/README.md

 # plasmvm
 An interpreted PLASM emulator.

-## Precompiled Binaries
-Upon major milestone releases, precompiled releases are provided in the 'Releases' section on the right hand side of the desktop website.

 ## Continous Integration
 Below, badges for continous integration are available.
 | Platform                 | Main |